tubatechdynamics/offerings/_posts/2024-10-02-exploring-ai-chatbots.md

 2. Heaton, K. (2022). *AI in the nonprofit sector: Strategies for using technology to improve volunteer engagement*. *Journal of Nonprofit Management*, 15(2), 89-102. doi:10.1016/j.jnonm.2022.09.001

-3. Smith, A. (2021). *The impact of automation on volunteer management in small nonprofits*. *Volunteer Coordinators’ Review*, 28(3), 11-23.
+3. Smith, A. (2021). *The impact of automation on volunteer management in small nonprofits*. *Volunteer Coordinators' Review*, 28(3), 11-23.
 Retrieved from [https://www.vcreview.org/automation-volunteer-management](https://www.vcreview.org/automation-volunteer-management).

 4. Verhulst, S. G., & Young, A. (2023). *Nonprofit innovation: Implementing AI and chatbots for social impact*. *Digital Transformations in Nonprofits Report*.
 Retrieved from [https://digitalnonprofits.org/reports/ai-chatbots](https://digitalnonprofits.org/reports/ai-chatbots).